cloudberrydb/bootcamp/101-cbdb-tutorials/create-and-prepare-database.md

 <h2 class='inline-header'>Create and Prepare Database</h2>

 <p>Create a new database using the CREATE DATABASE SQL command in psql client or using createdb utility.
 Unless you specify a different one, the newly created database is a copy of template1 database.
 To use the CREATE DATABASE command, you need to connect to a database.
 For Cloudberry Database system, you may connect to template1 database.
 The createdb utility is a wrapper around the CREATE DATABASE command.
 In this exercise you will create a new database with createdb utility, create schema and search path for schemas.
-You will connect to the tutorial databse as user1 with password set up before.</p>
+You will connect to the tutorial databse as user lily with password set up before.</p>

 <h3>
 <a id="exercises-1" class="anchor" href="#exercises-1" aria-hidden="true"><span class="octicon octicon-link"></span></a>Exercises</h3>